annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-five_structured-types-and-mutability/chapter-5.md

 [finger exercice](/code/finger_ex_5_3.py)

-The interaction of aliasing and mutability with default parameter values is something to watch out for
+The interaction of aliasing and mutability with default parameter values is something to watch out for.
 ```python
 def append_val(val, list_1 = []):
     list_1.append(val)